Department of Human Services Right-To-Know Law Policy

-The Department is comprised of executive offices that include the Office of Administration, Office of Budget, Office of Children's Health Insurance Program, Office of Legislative Affairs, Office of Policy Development, Office of Press and Communications, and Office of Social Programs; and program offices that include the Office of Child Development and Early Learning, Office of Children, Youth and Families, Office of Developmental Programs, Office of Income Maintenance, Office of Long Term Living, Office of Medical Assistance Programs, and Office of Mental Health and Substance Abuse Services.
-In addition to these offices, the Department also includes entities administered by the Department, such as the Developmental Disabilities Planning Council.
-RTKL requests encompassing records from the above offices and entities should be directed to the Department in accordance with this policy.
+The department is comprised of executive offices that include the Office of Administration, Office of Budget, Office of Legislative Affairs, Office of Policy Development, and Office of Press and Communications; and program offices that include the Office of Child Development and Early Learning; Office of Children, Youth and Families; Office of Developmental Programs; Office of Income Maintenance; Office of Long Term Living; Office of Medical Assistance Programs; and Office of Mental Health and Substance Abuse Services.
+In addition to these offices, the department also includes entities administered by the department, such as the Developmental Disabilities Planning Council.
+RTKL requests encompassing records from the above offices and entities should be directed to the department in accordance with this policy.

 Department of Human Services

 Room 234 Health and Welfare Building